Menu

 Can breast fat transfer be combined with other procedures?

-Yes, it can be combined with other cosmetic procedures such as liposuction in multiple areas, breast lift (mastopexy), or even breast augmentation with implants for more comprehensive results.
+Yes, it can be combined with other cosmetic procedures such as liposuction in multiple areas, breast lift (mastopexy), or even breast enhancement with silicone implants for more comprehensive results.

 How much fat can be transferred to the breasts?